-California is particularly vulnerable to mesothelioma deaths for several reasons.
-The state is home to many types of industries which at one time were large-scale users of asbestos.
-For instance, during World War II, California had a lot of aircraft factories, manufacturers of radar and radio equipment, shipyards, and automobile plants.
+- California is home to many types of industries, which at one time used asbestos on a large scale.
+During World War II, California had many aircraft factories, radar and radio equipment manufacturers, shipyards, and automobile plants that used asbestos.

-All of these industrial complexes used asbestos for various purposes.
-According to the National Institute for Occupational Safety and Health, electricians, pipefitters, plumbers, shipbuilders, and steamfitters were the civilian and military workers who were most exposed to asbestos between the late 1930s and the end of the war.
+- According to the National Institute for Occupational Safety and Health, electricians, pipefitters, plumbers, shipbuilders, and steamfitters were the civilian and military workers most exposed to asbestos.

-Furthermore, military personnel who served between World War II and the mid-1970s were exposed to asbestos for long periods of time while on active duty.
-This is the principal reason why mesothelioma is diagnosed mainly in white males aged 65 and older.
+- Military personnel who served between World War II and the mid-1970s experienced asbestos exposure for long periods of time while on active duty.

-California is also one of the largest repositories of naturally occurring asbestos (NOA).
-Because there is a lot of earthquake activity in the state there is a risk that these natural deposits can be disrupted and cause exposure.
-In California, NOAs lie in veins near fault lines on the coastal plains and the lower elevations of the Sierra Nevada.
-NOAs are harmless to humans if they remain undisturbed under the Earth’s surface.
-However, the effects of earthquakes, natural erosion and human activity stir up asbestos fibers and release them into the air.
+- California has some of the highest levels of naturally occurring asbestos (NOA) in the U.S. NOAs are harmless if they remain undisturbed under the Earth’s surface.
+However, the effects of earthquakes and human activity stir up asbestos fibers and release them into the air.

-The explosive increase of California’s population since the 1940s not only resulted in the state’s dynamic economic expansion, but also in an increase in mesothelioma diagnoses and deaths.
-As more people moved to the state to seek jobs or to live in California’s temperate climate after World War II, the resulting boom in construction resulted in widespread use of asbestos.
+The big increase in California’s population since the 1940s not only resulted in the state’s dynamic economic expansion but also an increase in mesothelioma cases.
+As more people moved to the state to seek jobs or to live in California’s temperate climate after World War II, the boom in construction resulted in widespread use of asbestos.

 California Companies That Used Asbestos

 Electric companies, including Pacific Gas & Electric, Southern California Edison, and San Diego Gas & Electric used asbestos in power generating plants and powerhouses.
-Others included automobile, aviation, electronics equipment, computer science and chemical industries also used asbestos in materials.
+Automobile, aviation, electronics equipment, computer science and chemical industries also used asbestos in materials.

-Examples include Chrysler, Ford Motor Company, Boeing, North American Aviation, Rockwell, Honeywell International, Union Carbide, U.S. Steel, and Chevron.
-The asbestos mining industry also had a presence in California, being represented by industrial companies such as Bell Asbestos Mines, Ltd. and Calaveras Asbestos, Ltd. Both miners and nearby residents were put at risk of exposure.
+Examples of these include Chrysler, Ford Motor Company, Boeing, North American Aviation, Rockwell, Honeywell International, Union Carbide, U.S. Steel, and Chevron.
+Companies that mined California asbestos included Bell Asbestos Mines, Ltd. and Calaveras Asbestos, Ltd. Both miners and nearby residents were put at risk of exposure.

 California Asbestos Laws

-California’s initial response to the link between asbestos and mesothelioma was to enact laws that mandated lower exposure rates.
-According to the California Department of Industrial Relations (DIR), Title 8 sets specific guidelines for each industry for the reduction of asbestos exposure.
-Such guidelines include the use of HEPA vacuums for cleaning areas where asbestos dust is commonly found, sealing enclosures during the cleaning process, and alternative methods scientifically proven to be safe and efficient.
+California eventually enacted laws that mandated lower exposure rates.
+According to the California Department of Industrial Relations (DIR), Title 8 sets specific guidelines for each industry for the reduction of asbestos exposure, air quality, and asbestos exposure documentation.

 Under subchapter 7 of Title 8, Section 5208 of the California Code of Regulations, there are several laws pertaining to the abatement, handling, removal, and disposal of asbestos within the state, which includes the following:

-- Breathing air zone examples must be made available to all employees who work around asbestos.
-This will determine the not only the amount of asbestos that employees are around, but also help to limit the amount of time they are around it.
+- Breathing air zone limits are set for all employees who work around asbestos.
+This determines not only the amount of asbestos that employees can be around, but also help to limit the amount of time they are around it.

-- Employees who work around asbestos must be monitored at all times according to the time-weighted average limit (TWA)
+- Employees who work around asbestos must be monitored at all times.

 - Employees must be professionally trained on how to work around and handle asbestos.

-- Facility and building owners are responsible for determining where any asbestos is located as well as the amount.
-They must then inform both employees and their employers that are responsible for handling asbestos.
+- Facility and building owners must determine the location and amount of any asbestos.
+They must then inform both employees responsible for handling asbestos.

 - Warning signs and posting that clearly convey asbestos in the work area must always be posted around the vicinity of the workplace.

 - Protective clothing and respirators must be worn at all times by workers who are around asbestos.
-Tools and equipment must also be cleaned thoroughly before they can leave the area in which the asbestos project occurred.
+Tools and equipment must also be cleaned thoroughly.

 For more detailed information, contact the California Department of Industrial Regulation’s at 510-286-7000.